pygame/pygame/docs/reST/ref/surface.rst

       need the Surface to be locked.

       Surfaces should not remain locked for more than necessary.
-A locked Surface can often not be displayed or managed by Pygame.
+A locked Surface can often not be displayed or managed by pygame.

       Not all Surfaces require locking.
 The ``Surface.mustlock()`` method can determine if it is actually required.
 There is no performance penalty for